IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/onboard-environment-process.md

 Step by step walk though with more detail provided below:

 1. Request to onboard a template through the [custom request](https://ibm.biz/itz-environment-requests) portal.
-Additional documentation on process and support along the way can be found [here](https://ibm.box.com/s/i898k8fjrcabnpbj01p6aka78mvc8fhf).

 2. After approval, ensure that you have created a collection for this environment to be cataloged on.
 Visit the IBM Technology Zone [Onboarding collection](https://ibm.biz/techzone-onboarding) for self-paced training videos on this process.